 We assist with Personal Income Tax Registration for individuals at SARS.
 SARS requires all individuals in South Africa who earn an income to be registered for Personal Income Tax.
 Toll free support on 0800 007 269.

 Definition of Personal Income Tax

-Income Tax is paid on your taxable income.
-SARS requires all individuals in South Africa to pay Income tax.
+Personal Income Tax is paid on your taxable income.
+SARS requires all individuals in South Africa to pay Income tax and be tax registered.